Mehdilat/Mehdilat/README.md

 # Welcome to Mahdi's GitHub

 Hello, I'm Mahdi!
-I'm a Machine Learning, Computer Vision, and Cloud Computing enthusiast, currently working at CNRS (Centre National de la Recherche Scientifique).
+I'm a Machine Learning, Computer Vision, and Cloud Computing enthusiast, currently working at CNRS (Centre National de la Recherche Scientifique) in France.

 ## About Me

-With a solid foundation acquired from CentraleSupélec, holding a Master's degree in Control, Signal, and Image Processing, complemented by an Engineering Degree from Ecole Nationale Polytechnique in Control and Signal Processing, I've developed a profound understanding of the multifaceted aspects of machine learning and computer vision.
+With a solid foundation acquired from CentraleSupélec (France), holding a Master's degree in Control, Signal, and Image Processing, complemented by an Engineering Degree from Ecole Nationale Polytechnique (Algeria) in Control and Signal Processing, I've developed a profound understanding of the multifaceted aspects of machine learning and computer vision.

 ## Interests